 And what we have learned from researchers like Daniel Pink in his book Drive is that people are more motivated at work, and also more creative and innovative, when you give them autonomy, the freedom to develop mastery, and a sense of purpose (I’ve got a little acronym for this that I like: AMP).

-The guys from Freakonomics give these five tips for creating incentive programs.
+The folks from Freakonomics give these five tips for creating incentive programs:

 - Create incentives for what people really care about, not what they say they care about